stevennooijen/stairwaytotravel-frontend/README.md

 #### TODO

+Functionality:

 - [x] Connect own domain name `stairway.travel`
 - [x] Connect deployed front-end to backend
+- [x] Save search tab query values and use them in Explore tab with session storage
+- [x] Make sure Explore tab selection button default to whatever is stored in session storage
 - [ ] Move app to a subdomain like `app.stairway.travel`
 - [ ] Set up homepage on main domain `stairway.travel`

+UI:

+- [ ] Make line between navbar and app.
+Use divider?
+- [ ] Add Select options for activities on the search screen, use Chips?
+- [ ] Build photo carousel on destination card, check out material ui steppers
+- [ ] Extend destination card with more information

 ## Table of Contents